Eleanor of Toledo: Political Influence

 Eleanor was very keen and interested in business, especially regarding agriculture.
-She owned great tracts of grain crops and livestock, such as beekeeping and silkworms raising.
+She owned great tracts of grain crops and livestock, such as beekeeping and silkworm farming.
 An additional business she took part in was mining.
 Her harvests were plentiful and products were shipped as far as Spain.
 The Duchess managed and sold her goods wisely, which helped to considerably expand and increase the profitability of the vast Medici estates.
 Through her charitable interests, the lot of the peasantry obtained many economical benefits as well.

 Although Florentines initially thought of her as a Spanish barbarian and enemy to her husband's homeland, Eleanor not only made solid donations to Florentine charities but to their policies.
 She financially supported Cosimo's policies to restore the duchy's independence from foreign lands and helped people unable to gain audiences with the Duke realize that through the Duchess their causes could at least be pleaded.

 A pious woman, Eleanor made donations to and visited several convents.
 In 1547, Juan Polanco, sent by Ignatius de Loyola to preach in Pistoia, approached the Duchess and asked for her patronage to founding a Jesuit college.
 She refused Polanco's petition, but later undertook negotiations with Diego Laínez that eventually led to the first Jesuit school in Florence.
 Laínez eventually gained her affection, to the point that she became a constant intercessor to Cosimo on the order's behalf and founded many new churches in the city.
 However, she didn't completely embrace the entire Jesuit society nor their devotion.